AntonSemechko/IsoCut/README.md

 # IsoCut

-IsoCut Toolbox is a set of functions for cutting triangular surface meshes along level set(s) of scalar fields defined at the mesh vertices.
+IsoCut Toolbox is a set of Matlab functions for cutting triangular surface meshes along level set(s) of scalar fields defined at the mesh vertices.
 The three primary functions are:

 >**`IsoContour.m`**: extracts and visualizes line segments comprising level sets of a scalar field